JS-Rojas/Criticality_Awareness_QLS/README.md

 The project explores the relationship between internal feature organization and emergent learning behavior through:

-1. **Hierarchical Ferromagnetic Model (HFM)**: A statistical physics model that exhibits phase transitions
+1. **Hierarchical Feature Model (HFM)**: A statistical physics model that exhibits phase transitions
 2. **Layer Dynamics Model**: A system where each layer integrates its input over time with memory parameter ε

 ## Documents